Santiago de Compostela, Spain

 Travel to and from Spain

-DEPARTURE: Participants will arrive back in Madrid at approximately 11pm on September 14th.
-One night of lodging (September 14th to the 15th) in Madrid IS INCLUDED in the Trip Cost.
-The Experience officially ends at breakfast on September 15th.
-Participants who wish to remain for extra time may due so on their own.
+DEPARTURE: Participants will arrive back in Madrid at approximately 11pm on July 5th.
+One night of lodging (July 5th to the 6th) in Madrid IS INCLUDED in the Trip Cost.
+The Experience officially ends at 8am on July 6th.
+Participants who wish to remain for extra time may do so on their own.
+You do not have to stay in Madrid until 8am, especially if you find an early-AM flight you prefer.
+Transportation to the airport is the responsibility of each participant, but we can help you get a taxi or take public transit.
+In the past, our pilgrims have often traveled to the airport together since they’re on flights departing at or near the same time.

 The cost of your pilgrimage with us includes trip insurance.
 This insurance covers things like trip cancellation/interruption, emergency medical & evacuation, delays, lost luggage, etc…